 In order to be eligible for the Strategic Buyout Program, applicants must meet all eligibility criteria, including geographic eligibility.
 One criterion of eligibility is the requirement that the property to be purchased must be physically located in a Disaster Risk Reduction Area (DRRA) at the time of application.
 NCORR establishes physical location in the DRRA based on real property tax parcel data.
 DRRAs (also known as Buyout Zones) are established based on data that indicates that these areas are at risk for future storm-related damage.
 The Strategic Buyout Program will be carried out in DRRAs to mitigate against the risk of loss of life and property due to anticipated future damage.
-If funds remain after serving applicants located within DRRAs, the program will serve eligible properties where the structure is located in a floodway, according to FEMA's existing or preliminary Flood Insurance Rate Map (FIRM), whichever is more recent.
+The program will also serve eligible properties if the structure is located in a floodway or non-encroachment area, and there is a safety concern (location in a floodway is determined according to FEMA's existing or preliminary Flood Insurance Rate Map (FIRM), whichever is more recent, or the most recently approved Flood Insurance Study (FIS).